Sugar Bugs and Mouth Monsters: 3 Tips for Parents

 - Create charts, posters and homemade pictures in the bathroom that teach them good oral hygiene from early on.
 Have them decorate the chart by drawing sugar bugs and personalizing it with their own touch.

 These are just a few of the many ideas we have to teach your kids the important of proper oral hygiene and how to fight cavities.
-For more information, please contact our office at Louisville Office Phone Number 502-231-1418.
+For more information, please contact our office at Great Grins For Kids Phone Number 502-231-1418.